Clio Logo

 Over the years as the university grew and was able to construct new buildings for its science programs, the building's name changed.
 When the Chemistry and Biology moved into their own building in 1942, the Science Building became the Geology-Physics Building.
 When Physics moved out in the 1970s, it became known as the Geosciences Building.
 When Geosciences moved to Flarsheim Hall in 1999, the university decided to convert the building to faculty office space.
 At that time it was decided to name the building after legendary professor of sociology, Ernest Manheim, whose tenure at the university had lasted more than 60 years.

-Ernest Manheim, who was born in Budapest, Hungary in 1900.
+Ernest Manheim, was born in Budapest, Hungary in 1900.
 In his early life he wanted to pursue his passion for music and become a composer but his family insisted he study something "respectable," so he pursued a college degree in engineering.
-His schooling was interrupted after he was drafted to fight in the First World War, where he was captured and place in a prison camp in Romania.
-After the war he decided to study sociology in order to understand the fall of the Austro-Hungarian Empire.
+His schooling was interrupted after he volunteered to fight for the Hungarian Army in the First World War, where he served on the Italian Front.
+Another conflict emerged in 1919, when Romanian and Czech forces entered Hungary.
+Ernest again volunteered for the army.
+He was captured by the Romanians but escaped.
+After the war, he decided to study sociology in order to understand the fall of the Austro-Hungarian Empire.
 He eventually completed his doctorate at the University of Leipzig, Germany.
 In 1933, he decided to flee Germany after the rise of the Nazi Party.
 He then attended the London School of Economics and Political Science, earning a PHD in Anthropology in 1937.
 After graduating he accepted a position with the University of Chicago and moved to the United States.

 The old Science Building was renamed Manheim Hall in 1999 in honor of Dr. Manheim's 60+ years of service to the university.
 Ernest Manheim passed away in 2002.